A Suspicious Will or Trust Often Means It’s a Problem:

 New Jersey case law describes undue influence as either, mental, moral or physical coercion that causes the testator/donor or grantor do something that is contrary to what the testator/donor or grantor would have normally done.

 Often, it is alleged that because of undue influence, the will, trust or gift reflects the wishes and desires of the influencer (dominant person) not the testator/donor.
-These kinds of claims are tough to defend against.
+These kinds of claims are tough to both prosecute successfully and defend against.

 THE TOUGH PART: PROVING UNDUE INFLUENCE